 \section{Abstract}

+\mysubsubsection{Acknowledgment} This research is partially supported by NSERC Discovery Grants with Accelerator Supplements and the DND/NSERC Discovery Grant Supplement, NSERC Alliance Grants, and the John R. Evans Leaders Fund (JELF).
+We are also thankful to Magicplan for sharing the datasets.

-This paper presents a novel approach to the Extreme Structure from Motion (E-SfM) problem, which takes a set of room layouts as polygonal curves in the top-down view, and aligns the room layout pieces by estimating their 2D translations and rotations, akin to solving the jigsaw puzzle of room layouts.
-The biggest discovery and surprise of the paper is that the simple use of a Diffusion Model solves this challenging registration problem as a conditional generation process.
-The paper presents a new dataset of room layouts and floorplans for 98,780 houses.
-The qualitative and quantitative evaluations demonstrate that the proposed approach outperforms the competing methods by significant margins.
-A project website with supplementary video and document is \href{https://sepidsh.github.io/JigsawPlan/index.html}{here}.
+This paper presents an end-to-end neural architecture based on Diffusion Models for spatial puzzle solving, particularly jigsaw puzzle and room arrangement tasks.
+In the latter task, for instance, the proposed system takes a set of room layouts as polygonal curves in the top-down view and aligns the room layout pieces by estimating their 2D translations and rotations, akin to solving the jigsaw puzzle of room layouts.
+A surprising discovery of the paper is that the simple use of a Diffusion Model effectively solves these challenging spatial puzzle tasks as a conditional generation process.
+To enable learning of an end-to-end neural system, the paper introduces new datasets with ground-truth arrangements: 1) 2D Voronoi jigsaw dataset, a synthetic one where pieces are generated by Voronoi diagram of 2D pointset; and 2) MagicPlan dataset, a real one offered by MagicPlan from its production pipeline, where pieces are room layouts constructed by augmented reality App by real-estate consumers.
+The qualitative and quantitative evaluations demonstrate that our approach outperforms the competing methods by significant margins in all the tasks.
+We will publicly share all our code and data.